Building a CD process using OpenShift Pipelines

 - go to Storage -> PersistentVolumeClaims

-Now, in the PersistentVolumeClaims page:
+Now, on the PersistentVolumeClaims page:

 - press the Create PersistentVolumeClaim button